stormpath/stormpath-sdk-node/docs/app/views/application.md

 Retrieves the specified ApiKey for an Account that may login to the Application (as determined by the application's [mapped account stores](accountStoreMapping) ).
 If the API Key does not correspond to an Account that may login to the application, and error is provided to the callback.

-The Api Key secret will be encrypted while in transit and while stored in the local cache.
+When retrieving the API Key from Stormpath, it is doubly encrypted: in transit over SSL by default, but also the API Key secret is additionally encrypted to ensure that nothing before or after SSL transit may even see the secret.
+Additionally, API Key secret values remain encrypted if caching is enabled, so you don’t have to worry if your cache supports encryption.

-We momentarily decrypt the secret when we need to do a comparision [during authentication](application#authenticateApiRequest).
+This all happens by default; there is nothing you need to configure to obtain these benefits.
+However, if you would like to customize the secondary encryption options, you may do so:

-By default we use the AES 128 algorithm.
-Your Api Key Secret (that you initialized your [Client](client) with), plus a random salt, is used at the input to the [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) function and we use 1024 iterations while deriving a key.
+For those interested, password-based AES 256 encryption is used: the password is the API Key Secret you used to configure the SDK Client.
+The PBKDF2 implementation will use 1024 iterations by default to derive the AES 256 key.
+At the risk of potentially decreased security, you can use the `options` argument to specify a lower level of encryption key size, like 192 or 128.
+You can also request a lower number of key iterations.
+This can reduce the CPU time required to decrypt the key after transit or when retrieving from cache.
+It is not recommended to go much lower than 1024 (if at all) in security sensitive environments.

-Using the `options` object you may request a higher level of encryption, AES 256.
-You can also use the options object to request a lower number of key iterations.
-This can reduce the CPU time required to decypt the key while doing authentication, at the risk of slightly decreased security.
+#### Usage

 ````javascript
 application.getApiKey('an api key id',function(err,apiKey){